novate/oh-my-rc/README.md

 My vim config is in the [vim](https://github.com/novate/oh-my-rc/tree/master/vim) directory.
 To use it on your computer, move it to `~/.vim`.

 ## alpine dockerfile
-My alpine dockerfile is in the [alpine-docker](https://github.com/novate/oh-my-rc/tree/master/alpine-docker)directory.
+My alpine dockerfile is in the [alpine-docker](https://github.com/novate/oh-my-rc/tree/master/alpine-docker) directory.
 The dockerfile can be pulled from Docker Hub by `docker image pull tonovate/alpine`